 2. Submission review

-The Application/Nomination is reviewed by a team composed of CIPRI Members, CIPRI Permanent Team members and CIPRI Consulting Board Members.
+The Application/Nomination is reviewed by a team composed of CIPRI Members, CIPRI Permanent Team members and CIPRI Advisory Board Members.

 3. Personalised membership commitments